 With some planning and preparing a task list showing what jobs to do and when it can be made easy.
 What are the best practical tasks that we should undertake to ensure that the next season is as best that it could be?

-The first and really important task is to establish which USDA zone that your garden is in.
-The USDA zone is an indicator of plant hardiness, and will give the gardener with vital information about what type of plants will grow best in that area.
+The first and really important thing is to establish which USDA zone your garden is in.
+The USDA zone is an indicator of plant hardiness, and will give you with vital information about what type of plants will grow best in that area.

 Climatic conditions of a garden’s location are an important consideration as this affects the plants that grow, and consequently the tasks required to winterize a garden.